King Charles III to begin most significant US visit: What to know

 April 27 – Arrival, tea and White House tour:

-President Donald Trump and his wife Melania Trump will welcome King Charles III and Queen Camilla at the South Portico of the White House.
+President Trump and his wife, Melania Trump, will welcome the royals at the South Portico of the White House.

 The couples will then move to the State Floor for a private tea in the Green Room, before touring the newly expanded White House beehive on the South Lawn, near the Kitchen Garden.